 Send us a submission

-Community and key stakeholder views are being sought on the government’s proposals outlined in the Discussion Paper including the staged introduction of a Central Monitoring System for electronic gaming machines.
+In 2022, community and key stakeholder views were sought on the government’s proposals outlined in the Discussion Paper including the staged introduction of a Central Monitoring System for electronic gaming machines.

 The aim is to reduce the amount of money a person can spend during a session of playing the pokies.